Boost the visibility of your points of sale with local ads

 A local ad consists of digitally promoting your store in a geographical area around it.
 The system ensures that the most important information (name, address, opening hours, images, etc.) about your brand is automatically displayed on the digital platforms of potential customers in the vicinity.

 The goal is to attract the customer to the point of sale.
-This strategy is called “Web-to-store” and involves optimizing the online visibility of its points of sale on the largest media to encourage visits to the store (for more information, see our article on the subject).
+This strategy is called “Web-to-store” and consists of optimizing the online visibility of its points of sale on the biggest media to encourage store visits (for more information, see our article on the subject).
 To do this, brands must create local pages for each of their physical stores on Facebook and Google, for example.
 With these pages, it is then possible to create advertising campaigns linked to them.

-A local ad is very useful for reaching potential customers because it increases online visibility of one or more points of sale.
-Reaching new customers is generally complicated.
-That's why it's wise to be on all major digital platforms like Facebook and Google.
-It's by being so present that we make sure a prospect will automatically associate the brand name with a specific product or service.
+A local ad is très useful to enable reaching potential customers because it increases online visibility of the point(s) of sale.
+Reaching new customers is généralement complicated.
+C’est why it is wise to be present on all major digital platforms like Facebook and Google.
+C’est by being at this point present that l’on ensures that a prospect will automatically associate the brand name with a specific product or service.

 A local ad campaign therefore allows overall to achieve business objectives by maximizing visits to your store.